 - Jobs drive economic growth wherever they are located.

 When the meaning of the word strategy is to get the advantage, examining sector-based development is a good idea.
 When it comes to isolating specific industries by region, this is especially true.
 Shared needs mean common supplies and mutually beneficial investments in human capital.
-Public “attraction” strategies that attempt to connect a worker to an employer is an abstraction.
+Public “attraction” strategies that attempt to connect a worker to an employer are an abstraction.
 It functions well in the short-term, but in the long, it is a malfunction sustaining the myth that low-end employment leads to a ladder that has rungs.
-They are there, but very far apart if the business-model is the provider, without public partners.
+They are there, but very far apart if the business model is the provider, without public partners.

 What works more effectively are efforts that alter the worker/employer relationship with massive investment in skills that add choices to the worker and their flexibility within a region.
 Flexibility has cards to be dealt into the public policy hand as well.
 The options range widely from help with a car, or specific procurement practice, to a fully paid training program or support for a master’s degree.
 An added benefit of worker-centered investment is that participants can contribute to the advancement of policy decisions in the future of meaningful work.